dribnet/purvs/README.md

 --Landscape--

-I changed the landscape to be a black and white, minimalist map.
-In the future I intend to add more shapes to make it seem more like an actual environment, such as trees and rivers.
+The landscape uses a similar minimalist aesthetic to the wallpaper, but is this time black and white and focused on conveying symbols that represent a top-down environment.
+It uses simple shapes to represent things like trees and rocks.
+Each type of terrain has its own probability of spawning, which is changed each time